uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Reports situations when a device or data is not available.
      - No

-If an error occurs during function execution after preconditions and invariants were checked, it is reported via ``ondeal::runtime_error`` inheritors. oneDAL distinguishes errors happened during interaction with OS facilities and errors of destination type's range in internal computations, while other errors are reported via ``oneapi::dal::internal_error``.
+Errors occured during the execution of oneDAL functionality are represented with ``oneapi::dal::runtime_error``.
+Two main groups of errors are distinguished:

+- destination type range errors
+- OS facilities interaction errors

+All other errors are reported via ``oneapi::dal::internal_error``.

 ::